codepoet80/retro-podcasts/readme.md

 * x-sendfile

-**Note** If you have x-sendfile installed, you must allow it for the cache folder: https://codeutopia.net/blog/2009/03/06/sending-files-better-apache-mod_xsendfile-and-php/
+**Note:** If you have x-sendfile installed, you must allow it for the cache folder, or downloads will not work.
+See https://codeutopia.net/blog/2009/03/06/sending-files-better-apache-mod_xsendfile-and-php/